gemmaellis16/memory_game/README.md

 * As a user, I want to mute the game

-    - This is in case the sounds gets too repetitive and irritating.
+    - This is in case the sounds gets too repetitive.

 [Back to top](#table-of-contents)